-Has your small and medium-sized business (SMB) moved to the cloud, but not enabled Multi-Factor Authentication (MFA)?
+Has your small and medium-sized business (SMB) moved to the cloud, but have not enabled Multi-Factor Authentication (MFA)?
 This tool is a proven game-changer for data security in the fast-growing shift to remote work.
 So why do statistics show that enforcing MFA within organizations is very low?
-MFA is part of your cloud services and simply needs to be enabled and enforced to provide secure end-user access to your corporate data.
-Here is a look at some revealing statistics that show just how important enabling MFA has become to keep the cybercriminals out of your network.
+MFA is part of cloud security essentials and simply needs to be enabled and enforced to provide secure end-user access to your corporate data.
+Here is a look at some revealing statistics that show just how important enabling MFA has become to keep compromised credentials out of the hands of cybercriminals, and cybercriminals out of your network.

-Alexander Weinert is Director of Identity Security at Microsoft.
-He spoke at a recent cybersecurity industry conference this February 2020.
+Alexander Weinert is the Director of Identity Security at Microsoft and spoke at a recent cybersecurity industry conference.
 Weinert stated that among enterprise cloud users, there is only an 11% MFA adoption rate.
-That means that 89% of users have not enabled the most effective tool against cyberthreats within their organization!
+That means that 89% of users have not enabled the most effective tool against cyberthreats within their organization.
 Weinert also reported that on average, over 1.2M Microsoft enterprise accounts will be compromised each month.
 Of those 1.2M compromised accounts, greater than 99.9% did NOT have MFA enabled.
 The big question is “Why Not”?

-MFA is an easy to use, cloud-based product that is compatible with a large range of applications.
-If you have a cloud solution in place, then MFA is already available to secure end user access to nearly any core business application.
+MFA is an easy-to-use, cloud security best practice that is compatible with a large range of applications.
+If you have a cloud solution in place, then MFA is already available to secure end-user access to nearly any core business application.
 Let MFA stand between the cybercriminals and your network by contacting us today and learn how to get started.
 Enable MFA throughout your organization with a simple, low-cost implementation project and Stop Cybercriminals in Their Tracks!

 Multi-Factor Authentication Guide